-In February 2012, our Compensation Committee adopted a senior management incentive plan for fiscal year 2012.
-Under the terms of the incentive plan, certain of our employees, including all of our named executive officers, were eligible to receive bonus payments based upon a target percentage equal to 50% of their respective base salaries for 2012 and the achievement of certain quantitative and qualitative performance objectives.
-For each of the named executive officers, the corporate objectives were weighted at 90% of the target bonus and the individual objectives were weighted at 10% of the target bonus.
-The specified corporate objectives, and their relative percentage weighting of the overall bonus for each named executive officer in 2012, were net loss (before considering any dividends payable to preferred stockholders) (60%), and revenue growth over 2011 (30%).
-The qualitative objectives generally related to new product commercialization, strategic initiatives, and improvement in external communications.
-The Compensation Committee selected these corporate metrics because the committee believed them to be the appropriate indicators of success in the execution of our operating plan and achievement of key corporate goals and because these factors are critical to increasing the value of our common stock.
-No bonuses would be paid, however, unless our net loss before dividends payable to preferred stockholders for 2012 was less than a threshold amount of \$0.5 million.
+In March 2013, our Compensation Committee adopted a senior management incentive plan for fiscal year 2013.
+Under the terms of the incentive plan, certain of our employees, including all of our named executive officers other than Mark E. Froggatt, our former Chief Technology Officer, were eligible to receive bonus payments based upon a target percentage equal to 50% of their respective salaries for 2013.
+For Dr. Froggatt, the 2013 senior management incentive plan was based upon the financial performance of our Lightwave Division, which primarily develops and markets fiber optic based products and services.
+For our remaining named executive officers, the 2013 senior management incentive plan was based upon whether the Company achieved a specified strategic goal or specified financial performance metrics.
+The amount of the bonus was to be based upon the timing of the achievement of the strategic goal or the achievement of adjusted operating income (loss) exceeding a specified amount.
+The Compensation Committee selected these metrics because the committee believed them to be the appropriate indicators of success in the execution of our strategic and operating plans and achievement of key corporate goals and because these factors are critical to increasing the value of our common stock.

-For each of the quantitative objectives, minimum, target and maximum levels of achievement were possible.
-At the minimum level of achievement, the officer would receive a payout of 50% of the weighting for that component.
-At the target level of achievement, the officer would receive a payout of 100% of the weighting for that component.
-At the maximum level of achievement, the officer would receive a payout of 150% of the weighting for that component.
-For performance values falling between the minimum and target levels, or between the target and maximum levels, award amounts would be interpolated on a linear basis.
+For the adjusted operating income (loss) objective, minimum, target and maximum levels of achievement were possible.
+At the minimum level of achievement, the officer would receive a payout of 10% of the target percentage.
+At the target level of achievement, the officer would receive a payout of 100% of the target percentage.
+At the maximum level of achievement, the officer would receive a payout of 100% of the target percentage.
+For financial performance values falling between the minimum and target levels, or between the target and maximum levels, award amounts would be interpolated on a linear basis.